shaurya2412/Uber/README.md

-# Uber Backend API Documentation
+# Uber  API Documentation and required information about the application

 ## Overview
 This is the backend for the Uber-like application.
 It provides RESTful APIs for user and captain (driver) registration, authentication, and profile management.
 The backend is built with Node.js, Express, and MongoDB (via Mongoose).